segmentio/segment-docs/src/connections/destinations/catalog/tv-squared/index.md

 ### Event Whitelisting

-For each event that you want to track (e.g. via analytics.track(your_event_name, …)), you will need to whitelist the event in your destination settings (under "Event Whitelist").
-For example, if you want analytics.track('Order Completed`) and analytics.track('Sale`) events to be sent, then you will need to add Order Completed and Sale to this list.
+For each event that you want to track (e.g. using `analytics.track(your_event_name, …)`), you must whitelist the event in your destination settings (under "Event Whitelist").
+For example, if you want analytics.track('Order Completed`) and analytics.track('Sale`) events to be sent, then you must add Order Completed and Sale to this list.

 ### Custom Track Properties